Last Updated on February 11, 2025

-The Indian population have always worshipped the river systems that run across the entire subcontinent.
-These riversides have been host to the earliest civilisations in the world.
-Having found its mention in the important Hindu text of Rig Veda this river plays an important role to Hindus. the history of this river is very tumultuous and its location is reported to have changed over a period of time. rig Veda mentions the river to be in between Yamuna in the east and Sutlej in the west while in later Vedic texts it is mentioned that the river had dried up into a desert.
-Whatever the history of Saraswati river is, it does not lessen the importance in a religious and holy context.
+The Indian population has always worshipped the river systems that run across the entire subcontinent.
+These riversides have been home to some of the earliest civilizations in the world.
+Mentioned in the important Hindu text, the Rig Veda, this river plays a significant role for Hindus.
+The history of this river is tumultuous, and its location is reported to have changed over time.
+The Rig Veda mentions the river as being between the Yamuna in the east and the Sutlej in the west, while later Vedic texts mention that the river dried up into a desert.
+Whatever the history of the Saraswati River is, it does not lessen its importance in a religious and holy context.

 Origin of Saraswati River

-The river Saraswati is one of the tributaries for Alaknanda river whose source can be traced back to the grand Satopanth glacier and Bhagirathi Kharak glacier.
-Flowing through tight spaes in between the mountains this river meets Alaknanda at Keshav Prayag which is located close to the last village of India on the China border.
-Once the confluence takes place with Saraswati river, Alaknanda merges with Ganga in Devprayag which is then named Bhagirathi.
-One of the most popular tourist spots is a natural stone bridge built across the river called Bhim Pul in Mana which can easily be visited during Badrinath visit since it is situated at a mere distance of 3 kms from Badri Vishal.
+The Saraswati River is one of the tributaries of the Alaknanda River, whose source can be traced back to the grand Satopanth glacier and Bhagirathi Kharak glacier.
+Flowing through narrow spaces between the mountains, this river meets the Alaknanda at Keshav Prayag, which is located near the last village of India on the China border.
+Once the confluence with the Saraswati River occurs, the Alaknanda merges with the Ganga at Devprayag, where it is named Bhagirathi.
+One of the most popular tourist spots is a natural stone bridge built across the river called Bhim Pul in Mana, which can easily be visited during a trip to Badrinath, as it is located just 3 km from Badri Vishal.

 How to Reach

-The holy river makes its way through the Village Mana in Chamoli district and there is local transportation services available that goes up till Mana and from here you will be able to go on a short hike to Saraswati.
+The holy river flows through the village of Mana in Chamoli district, and local transportation services are available that go up to Mana.
+From here, you can take a short hike to the Saraswati.

-By Road –due to its location just ahead of Badrinath temple this river can be visited by following the same route as that for Badri Vishal temple.
-You can get on any local, state-run or private traveler from Delhi, Haridwar, Rishikesh, Dehradun, Nainital, etc. the roads are well connected and in very good condition but it does get jam-packed during the peak pilgrimage season.
+By Road – Due to its location just ahead of the Badrinath temple, this river can be visited by following the same route as the one to the Badri Vishal temple.
+You can take a local, state-run, or private bus from Delhi, Haridwar, Rishikesh, Dehradun, Nainital, etc. The roads are well-connected and in good condition, but they can get jam-packed during the peak pilgrimage season.

-By Air –the closest airport is located at a distance of about 311 km in Dehradun i.e. Jolly grant.
-This airport caters to a number of flights from all over India like Delhi, Mumbai, etc. you can follow the same routine as the one mentioned in Rail i.e. hire a cab or get on a state bus which will drop you off at the main town of Badrinath.
+By Air – The closest airport is located about 311 km away in Dehradun (Jolly Grant Airport).
+This airport handles flights from cities like Delhi, Mumbai, etc. From there, you can follow the same route as mentioned for rail travel: hire a cab or take a state bus to the main town of Badrinath.

 Current Course of the River

-As per the research and course study of the river, it is shown that the river used to once flow in the Thar desert region.
-This river which has been referred to as the mother of rivers in Rig Veda has been identified as the present day dry bed of Ghaggar in Haryana and Rajasthan.
-The course of the river has been agreed to change and shift its course continually and thorough advanced satellite imagery the scientists have confirmed that this river gradually shifted its course towards the west.
-Investigation of the field by the researchers have revealed that the areas through which the river used to flow in the past still support lush green and thriving vegetation even during the hottest summer days in Thar.
-In fact, some of the wells that are dug out have yielded water at just 30 to 40 meters of digging.
+According to research and course studies of the river, it is shown that the river once flowed through the Thar Desert region.
+This river, referred to as the “mother of rivers” in the Rig Veda, has been identified as the present-day dry bed of Ghaggar in Haryana and Rajasthan.
+The course of the river has been agreed to have changed, shifting its course continually.
+Through advanced satellite imagery, scientists have confirmed that this river gradually shifted its course westward.
+Field investigations by researchers have revealed that the areas through which the river used to flow still support lush green and thriving vegetation, even during the hottest summer days in the Thar Desert.
+In fact, some wells dug here have yielded water at just 30 to 40 meters depth.

 Interesting Facts

-- The personification of the river is worshipped in India in the form of goddess Saraswati who is also believed to be the goddess of knowledge.
-The river holds immense importance to Hindus ever since it has been flowing the ancient northern Indian region.
+- The personification of the river is worshipped in India in the form of Goddess Saraswati, who is also believed to be the goddess of knowledge.
+The river holds immense importance to Hindus ever since it has flowed through the ancient northern Indian region.

-- The banks of Saraswati river was once utilized by the people of the Harappan civilisation for farming and settlement.
-This is clear with the archaeological remains that are found here. this has been dated back to around 4,000 years ago.
-This goes on to prove that this river has always been vital for the people of India.
+- The banks of the Saraswati River were once used by the people of the Harappan civilization for farming and settlement, as evidenced by the archaeological remains found here.
+These have been dated back around 4,000 years.
+This shows that the river has always been vital to the people of India.

-- Now a dried up river which can only bee seen in a very selective places, the Saraswati river was once much grander and bigger than the Indus and Sindhu rivers with length going to as long as 1500 km and the width of around 3 to 15 km. its source can be traced back to the majestic Bandarpoonch massif.
+- Now a dried-up river, visible only in very select places, the Saraswati River was once much grander and longer than the Indus and Sindhu rivers, stretching up to 1,500 km in length and 3 to 15 km in width.
+Its source can be traced back to the majestic Bandarpoonch massif.

-- There numerous mythological and religious beliefs around Saraswati river some of them are that the 6th incarnation of Lord Vishnu – Parashuram is said to have purified himself in the river which had ended the race of Kshatriyas.
-Another belief is that this is a sacred place where Lord Kartikeya was appointed as the commander of God’s army on the banks of this holy river.
+- Numerous mythological and religious beliefs surround the Saraswati River.
+One such belief is that the 6th incarnation of Lord Vishnu, Parashurama, is said to have purified himself in the river, which ended the race of the Kshatriyas.
+Another belief is that this is the sacred place where Lord Kartikeya was appointed as the commander of the divine army on the banks of this holy river.

 Very informative description.